CunoDNFC/TommyWiC/README.md

 (pip install -r /path/to/requirements.txt)

-    cd grammar
+    cd main/grammar
     antlr4 -Dlanguage=Python3 -visitor -no-listener TommyWiC.g4
+    cd ../

-* If you want to use an interface window:`main/main.py`
+* If you want to use an interface window:`main.py`

 * If for some bad reason you want to type everything by hand without saving and cleaning:
-`main/customVisitor.py`
+`customVisitor.py`

 ## Short guide